IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 edits,
 and deletes affecting a database through a single HTTP feed from the [`_changes` endpoint](../api/database.html#get-changes).
-This feed can be consumed by your application to trigger events.
+This feed can be used by your application to trigger events.
-You can access the feed using HTTP or `curl`, as shown in the examples.
+You can access the feed by using HTTP or `curl`, as shown in the examples.
-Using the `feed=continuous` option means that the stream provides you with every change that is required to get the latest version of every document in the database.
+Using the `feed=continuous` option means that the stream provides you with every change that is necessary to get the most recent version of every document in the database.

-_Example of querying the changes feed, using HTTP:_
+_Example of using HTTP to query the changes feed:_

 ```http
 GET /$db/_changes?feed=continuous HTTP/1.1